From Fantasy Football to cancelled debt, here are 10 things taxed by the IRS that might surprise you.

 3. Major gifts

 Don’t worry—you won’t have to pay taxes on that $100 gift card you got for your birthday.
 If the sum starts getting larger, however, the IRS gets interested.
-If someone gives you more than $14,000 as of the 2017 tax year, or $28,000 if it's from a married couple—gift taxes are owed on the overage.
+If someone gives you more than $14,000 as of the 2017 tax year, or $28,000 if it's from a married couple—gift taxes might be owed on the overage by the person giving the gift.
 If the money is designed for a specific purpose, like college tuition, giving the money directly to the institution can help avoid this tax.

 Many students think scholarships are tax free—and they are, as long as the funds pay for tuition, fees, books and supplies.
 But some scholarships cover room and board as well, or subsidize travel expenses to attend a conference or other similar activities.
 Scholarship money used for that purpose is taxable, since it's not directly tied to the classroom.